 Anne Akiko Meyers with Jason Vieaux: April 26, 2019 Closing Gala

 Anne Akiko Meyers is one of the most in-demand violinists in the world.
 Regularly performing as guest soloist with the world’s premier orchestras, she presents critically acclaimed recitals and is a best-selling recording artist with 36 albums.
 Grammy-winner Jason Vieaux, ranks “among the elite of today’s classical guitarists” (Gramophone).
 His most recent solo album, Play, won the 2015 Grammy Award for Best Classical Instrumental Solo.

-Tickets for the headliners and entire 2019 season will go on sale later this year in fall at www.aicmf.com.
-The Amelia Island Chamber Music Festival 2019 season also will offer two free performances open to the public (yet to be announced).
+To buy tickets for concerts happening during the 2019 season, visit website www.aicmf.com.
+The Amelia Island Chamber Music Festival 2019 season also offers two free performances open to the public.

 Overnight Visitor Discount

 Visitors to Amelia Island will receive a 50% discount on all Festival tickets by presenting a valid confirmation number from any lodging establishment on Amelia Island.
 Subject to availability, student tickets for all concerts are available 30 minutes prior to the performance for $10 with a valid student ID and proof of age under 25.
 Tickets also are available through the Student/Teacher/ Parent Complimentary Ticket Program.
 If a concert is not sold out a week before the performance date, up to four complimentary tickets are available for a music student, the teacher and parents.
 All of these discounts, which cannot be combined, are available through the Festival office at 904-261-1779.

 To get up-to-the-minute news, visit the Chamber Music Festival’s Facebook page or the Amelia Island Chamber Music Festival website.